-5.1.16 Lubricate seat switch actuator:
+5.1.14 Lubricate seat switch actuator:

-- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Tilt seat up. - c) Lubricate switch actuator rod with spray type lubricant or light oil. - 5.1.17 Lubricate brake handle pivot:
+- a) Stop engine and remove key.

+- b) Tilt seat up.

+- c) Lubricate switch actuator rod with spray type lubricant or light oil.

+5.1.15 Lubricate brake handle pivot:

-- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Lubricate bronze bushings on brake handle pivot with a spray type lubricant or light oil. - 5.1.18 Lubricate brake rod bushings:
+- a) Stop engine and remove key. - b) Lubricate bronze bushings on brake handle pivot with a spray type lubricant or light oil.

+5.1.16 Lubricate brake rod bushings:

-- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Tilt seat up. - c) Lubricate bronze bushings on each end of brake rod shafts with a spray type lubricant or a light oil.
+- a) Stop engine and remove key.

+- b) Tilt seat up.

+- c) Lubricate bronze bushings on each end of brake rod shafts with a spray type lubricant or a light oil.
 One shaft is located under the console.
-The other is below and behind the seat. - 5.1.19 Lubricate motion control bronze bushings:
+The other is below and behind the seat.

+5.1.17 Lubricate motion control bronze bushings:

-- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Tilt seat up. - c) Lubricate bronze bushings on flange bearings securing the motion control arm shafts with a light oil or a spray type lubricant. - 5.1.20 Remove engine shrouds and clean cooling fins:
+- a) Stop engine and remove key.

+- b) Tilt seat up.

+- c) Lubricate bronze bushings on flange bearings securing the motion control arm shafts with a light oil or a spray type lubricant.

+5.1.18 Remove engine shrouds and clean cooling fins:

-- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Remove cooling shroud clean-out covers (Kohler) or cooling shrouds (Kawasaki Air-cooled) from engine and clean cooling fins.
-Also clean dust, dirt and oil from external surfaces of engine which can cause improper cooling. - c) Make sure cooling shroud clean-out covers or cooling shrouds are reinstalled.
-Operating the engine without cooling shroud clean-out covers or cooling shrouds will cause engine damage due to overheating. - 5.1.21 Check spark plugs:
+- a) Stop engine and remove key. - b) Remove cooling shrouds from engine and clean cooling fins.
+Also clean dust, dirt and oil from external surfaces of engine which can cause improper cooling. - c) Make sure cooling shrouds are reinstalled.
+Operating the engine without cooling shrouds will cause engine damage due to overheating.

+5.1.19 Check spark plugs:

-- a) Remove spark plugs, check condition and reset gaps, or replace with new plugs.
-See Engine Owners Manual. - 5.1.22 Change fuel filter:
+Remove spark plugs, check condition and reset gaps, or replace with new plugs.
+See Engine Owners Manual.

+5.1.20 Change fuel filter: